ToothpickFactory/nsTable/README.md

 Action: Triggers a the function

+rowOptions: Flags the builder to apply attributes to the row element

 Unknown: Any key that does not have a constructor will be made into an attribute with the key as the name of the attribute and value as the value.